How Much Do Hurricane Windows Cost?

 New vs. Replacement

-If the old storm windows are being replaced with new hurricane windows, homeowners should expect to pay an additional $50 per window to remove the old windows.
+If the old storm windows are being replaced with new hurricane windows, homeowners can expect to pay an additional $50 per window to remove the old windows.
 This additional price can vary due to the location, size, and the complexity of window removal.

 Windows vs. Shutters vs. Window Film

 Some budget-conscious homeowners opt for hurricane window film to add protection to the windows in their home.
-Protective window film does not make the window impact resistant, but it does prevent the glass from shattering during storms with strong winds.
+Protective window film does not make the window impact-resistant, but it does prevent the glass from shattering during storms with strong winds.
 The price for a 75-square-foot roll of hurricane window film runs about $350.
 One roll can cover approximately 10 windows that measure 24 by 36 inches each.
 Installation costs range from $30 to $65 per hour, with many installation projects taking 1 to 2 hours.

 - Weatherstripping.
 Adding weatherstripping around storm windows increases insulation by sealing the edges against cold or hot air entering the home.
 This can also be done around the outside doors for added protection.
 Installing weatherstripping for an entire home can be done for approximately $275.